Presque Isle man dies from injuries after being ejected in car accident

-Brown’s mother, Betty Brown, was slowing down in traffic while heading south on Centerline Road as a Subaru, which Jason Ireland of Presque Isle was driving in the same direction, failed to stop fast enough and hit the Jeep, Seeley said.
+Brown’s mother, Betty Brown, 75, of Easton was slowing down in traffic while heading south on Centerline Road at about 2:20 p.m. as a 2016 Subaru, which Jason Ireland, 46, of Presque Isle was driving in the same direction, failed to stop fast enough and hit the Jeep, Seeley said.

 The Bangor Daily News is pleased to feature content from our sister website, The County.
 To read the rest of “Presque Isle man dies from injuries after being ejected in car accident,” an article by The County staff writer Anthony Brino, please follow this link to The County online.